 First and foremost, in order to be the best HR manager you can be in 2023, it’s important to know what makes a successful HR manager today.
 There are a number of skills and traits that top-performing HR managers have in common, which can be unlocked through continued learning and development.
 Some of these key skills and traits include:

-1. Strategic Thinking: Top HR managers are able to think strategically about the big picture and how HR can contribute to the organisation’s overall goals.
+- Strategic Thinking: Top HR managers are able to think strategically about the big picture and understand how HR can contribute to the organisation’s overall goals.
 They understand the business landscape and can see beyond the day-to-day operations of HR.

-2. People Management: A successful HR manager must be an effective people manager.
-This includes being able to develop relationships with employees, build trust, and motivate and manage teams effectively.
+- People Management: A successful HR manager must be an effective people manager.
+This includes being able to develop relationships with employees, build trust, and manage teams effectively.

 With these skills and traits, you will be well on your way to becoming the best HR manager of 2023.
 Need help in gathering them?
 Get in touch with Lodge Court for some expert advice and support.